kanious/Project01_SteeringBehavious/Readme.txt

 3. Simple Description

 - Left shift changes the player's speed.
+At first the player is slower than the AI, pressing Left Shift makes them faster than the AI.
 Please use it with toggle buttons that activate/deactivate AIs for testing.

+- I set the prediction distance of player position for "Pursue" and "Evade" to be quite far.
+Because I wanted to see the difference with "Seek" and "Flee".

+4. AI Description

 - Seek : Red object.
 Seeks player's current position if the player is not facing this AI within 90 degrees.
 It starts moving only when they are within a certain distance from the player.